39 Weeks Pregnant: The 39th Week Of Pregnancy

-Pregnancy Week 39: What is Happening With Your Baby?
+What Is Happening With Your Baby?

-Pregnancy Week 39: What Should you Plan for This Week?
+What Should You Plan for This Week?

-Pregnancy Week 39: Tips for Making Your Pregnancy Better
+Tips for Making Your Pregnancy Better

-You may have purchased and/or been given many things for your baby.
-You may want to be cautious in taking off the tags.
-You could find out that the items are not the right size, color, or may even be for the wrong gender.
+Even though you will deliver your baby soon, continue monitoring your baby’s movements.
+Many doctors may have you continue counting movements as discussed in Week 35.
+You may have purchased and/or been given many gifts for your baby.
+You may want to wait to take the tags off of these items.
+You could find out that the items are not the right size, color, or even be for the wrong gender.
 By leaving the tags on certain items, you will save yourself a lot of trouble.